andr-be/learning_c/knking_a_modern_approach/chapter_5_selection_statements/c5_written_exercises.md

         // TRUE

 ```

 ***

 ## 3. The following program fragments illustrate the short-circuit behaviour of logical expressions.
-Show the output produced by each, assuming that `i`, `j` and `k` are `int` variables.
+Show the output produced by each, assuming that `i`, `j` and `k` are `int` variables

 ```C
 /*A*/   i = 3; j = 4; k = 5;
         printf("%d ", i < j || ++j < k);